VectionVR/OculusRiftPatch/README.md

 Go to **Oculus source patch files** and follow the tutorial described in there

+*Binaries*

+In the Binaries folder, you will find pre-compiled version for specific games.

 ###### *Vection VR is in no way affiliated with Oculus VR inc.* ######